emanokun/Singly-linked-Student/README.md

 # Singly-linked-Student
 Lab assignment for DS&amp;A with STL class
-Reverse engineered from lecuter's code
+Reverse engineered from lectuter's code